CREATE PIPELINE

 START PIPELINE pipeline_name;

-This statement creates a new pipeline named pipeline_name, uses a Kafka cluster as the data source, points to the location of the my-topic topic at the Kafka cluster’s endpoint, and will start ingesting data into table_name.
-For a tutorial on getting started with Kafka Pipelines, see Load Data from Kafka Using a Pipeline .
+This statement creates a new pipeline named pipeline_name, uses a Kafka cluster as the data source, points to the location of the my-topic topic at the Kafka cluster’s endpoint, and begins to ingest data into table_name when the pipeline is started.

 Kafka Pipeline Syntax Using the CONFIG and CREDENTIALS Clauses